Skip to main navigation Skip to content

 While most Australian children now attend at least one year of preschool or kindergarten, when they are around four years old, too often the children who stand to benefit most from attending, miss out because their parents simply can’t afford it or they face language or transport barriers to enrolling their child.

-By covering the gap – ELF families pay around $5 per day – and helping with simple things like transport, we can ensure that some of the nation’s most disadvantaged children attend two years of quality early learning to help them develop the same skills as their peers in preparation for primary school… and life.
+By covering the gap – ELF families pay around $5 per week – we can ensure that some of the nation’s most disadvantaged children attend two years of quality early learning to help them develop the same skills as their peers in preparation for primary school… and life.

 Enquire now